OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 > 🚨 Background and foreground colors do not have a sufficient contrast ratio.

 The problem seems to be low contrast on the default submit button.
 You can easily fix this by making sure the button text color and background color are different enough to be easily readable.
 For example, a black background with white text would be much easier to read than a light blue background with white text.
+To know for sure, you can use this [contrast checker.](https://webaim.org/resources/contrastchecker/)

 ![Fluent Forms inaccessible button](/blog/assets/posts/best-wp-form/ff-button.png "Fluent Forms inaccessible button")